 Missed Part One in this series?
 Check out Fuelin’ Around: Premium Gasoline Is a Waste of Money for Most Drivers to read more about where it all started.

-Our Consumer and Technical Services (CATS) team receives questions about car care, buying a new or used vehicle, auto repairs, vehicle inspection, driving costs and more.
-If you have a question for CATS, call 1-866-464-6448 or email: firstname.lastname@example.org.
+The CAA Auto Advice team provides Members with free automotive advice.
+If you have questions about car care, buying a new or used vehicle, auto repairs, vehicle inspection, driving costs and more, contact us by phone at: 1-866-464-6448 or email: email@example.com